atlasxomics/AtlasXpipeline_docs/docs/Glossary.rst

 **Add Gene Score Mat:** The add gene score mat function is used to add a gene score matrix, which is a matrix of values indicating the likelihood that a particular region of a genome contains a gene.

-**Offset Plus:** Offset plus is a parameter that specifies the number of nucleotides to shift the tile matrix in the positive direction (i.e. to the right) when aligning it with the genome.

-**Offset Minus:** Offset minus is a parameter that specifies the number of nucleotides to shift the tile matrix in the negative direction (i.e. to the left) when aligning it with the genome.

-**Force:** The force parameter is a logical value that specifies whether to overwrite existing tile or gene score matrices when using the add tile mat or add gene score mat functions.

-**Tile Mat Parameters:** Tile mat parameters are a set of parameters that control the behavior of the add tile mat function, such as the offset plus and offset minus values mentioned above.
-These parameters can be set to customize the alignment of the tile matrix with the genome.